MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-outbound-inbound-profiles.md

     - **Queue**: Select a queue from the dropdown list.
     - **Capacity**: Select one or more capacity profiles from the dropdown list.
 1. In **Outbound behaviors**, do the following:
-    - **Supported countries**: Select the countries from the options to limit the countries that your agents can call.
+    - **Allow list for countries/regions**: Select the countries from the options to limit the countries that your agents can call.
 The agents can only call numbers in the selected countries.
 If an agent has multiple outbound profiles, they'll see a list of countries that have been selected in all profiles.
     - **Hold music**: Select a music file that you want played when the customer is put on hold during a call.
     - **Wait music**: Select a music file that you want played when the customer is waiting to get into a call.
     - **Call transfer to external phone number**: Set the toggle to **On** if you want the agents to transfer the call to a phone number outside of your organization.